Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/06-Transform-Data-with-Spark.md

 ## Task 2: Use a Spark notebook to transform data

-1. After the deployment script has completed, in the Azure portal, go to the **data** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, and an Apache Spark pool.
+1. After the deployment script has completed, in the Azure portal, go to the **data-XXXX** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, and an Apache Spark pool.

 2. Select your Synapse workspace, and in its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab, sign in if prompted.